-- Use smaller “everything” – smaller plates, bowls, tall skinny glasses, smaller utensils, and smaller serving spoons.
+- Use smaller “everything” – plates, bowls, utensils and serving spoons, and tall, skinny glasses.

-- Pace your eating, cut food into smaller pieces, chew more, talk more, and help serve others and clear between courses so you slow your own speed of eating.
+- Pace your eating, cut food into smaller pieces, chew more, talk more, help serve others and clear dishes between courses.
+The point is to slow down your eating.

-- Make vegetables and fruit your primary choices and then take small spoonfuls of the special dishes.
+- Make vegetables and fruit your primary choices; then take small spoonfuls of the other dishes.

-- Don’t go to the event hungry, dilute alcoholic beverages, and drink lots of water between courses.
+- Don’t go to a party hungry, dilute alcoholic beverages, and drink lots of water between courses.

 - Never abandon exercise – do some activity even if it’s a modified version due to travel or time constraints.

 - If you are entertaining, dim the lights and play soft music.
-Also consider serving on red plates.
-These tips have all been shown to curb or slow eating.
+Consider serving on red plates.
+Both have been found to curb or slow eating.

-- Get creative with vegetable dishes – fill peppers, roast root vegetables, do a quick stir fry, bake potatoes and then scoop out the center, puree and season and re-stuff the skins.
+- Get creative with vegetable dishes.
+Fill peppers, roast root vegetables, do a quick stir fry, or bake potatoes and then scoop out the center, puree and season and re-stuff the skins.

-- Cream-up cauliflower or butternut squash, instead of serving traditional mashed potatoes.
+- Cream cauliflower or butternut squash instead of serving traditional mashed potatoes.

-- Drinking too much alcohol can instigate overeating because your hunger and fullness signals become blunted.
+- Drinking too much alcohol can cause overeating because your hunger and fullness signals become blunted.

-- Emotional upheaval, thanks to the stress of hosting family and friends, or never-ending entertaining can instigate emotional eating.
-Be aware and handle feelings without turning to food.
+- The stress of hosting family and friends, or continuous entertaining can lead to emotional eating.
+Be aware of this, and try to deal with your emotions without turning to food.

-- Handle stress by exercising or journaling your feelings
+- Handle stress by exercising or writing down your feelings in a journal.

-Remember that the focus of the holidays is seeing family and friends, celebrating what you do have, and the joy of giving.
-Make food a part of the celebration and not the entire focus of the holiday experience.
+Remember that the focus of the holidays is seeing family and friends, celebrating what you have, and the joy of giving.
+Food is part of any celebration, but try to keep it from becoming the focus.

 Published On: November 30, 2012